Understand different protocols - SeaTalk1 & SeaTalkNG

 NMEA 2000 is the successor to NMEA 0183, which works on; a binary message format with a much higher speed of 250k bits/sec.
 Unlike NMEA 0183 which uses a single-speaker/multi-listener setup, NMEA 2000 uses CAN (Controller Area Network), creating a multi-speaker/multi-listener network where each device communicates together.

-When it comes to NMEA 2000 and SeaTalkNG (STNG), there is a bit of confusion about the two, and we often get asked if they are the same. will work together.
+When it comes to NMEA 2000 and SeaTalkNG (STNG) there is a bit of confusion about the two, and we often get the question about the two; will work together.
 På data format/protocol levelå Both of these are identical.
 NMEA 2000 and STNG both work with the CAN protocol and use exactly the same messages (PGN).
 In fact, the only difference between the two; Is the physical layer.

 NMEA 2000 uses the DeviceNet standard for cables and connectors, where M12 male and female connectors are used to connect the cables and connectors.
 SeaTalkNG uses Raymarine's proprietary cabling system, which does not follow the DeviceNet standard.
 However, connecting STNG cables and NMEA 2000 cables is very easy, as Raymarine sells adapter cables.
 The adapter cable A06045 can alsoå purchased as part of a package with our NMEA 2000 products (cable not sold alone).